Opuk Nature Reserve: Flora and fauna

 The higher ground exhibits plants of coastal steppe varieties, the sandy spits support Crambe and other species endemic to the Crimean Peninsula.
 The reserve is important of it support of birds, with over 200 species having been recorded on the site.

 Public use

-As a strict nature reserve, Opuksky's primary purpose is protection of nature and scientific study.
-Public access is limited: mass recreation and construction of facilities is prohibited as are hunting and fishing.
+As a strict nature reserve, Opuk Nature Reserve's primary purpose is protection of nature and scientific study.
+Public access is limited: mass recreation and construction of facilities is prohibited, as are hunting and fishing.
 There are three ecological trails on which employees of the reserve conduct guided educational tours.